-Competitive market pressures are stronger than ever, and volatility is back with a bang, putting the onus on smaller and emerging asset managers to find new ways to adapt.
-As firms reassess operating models with urgency and look to differentiate their service against a backdrop of sustained pressure on fees and shifting investor product demand, what are the top 10 trends shaping the asset management industry in 2022?
+Competitive market pressures are stronger than ever, and volatility looks here to stay for a while yet, putting the onus on smaller and emerging asset managers to find new ways to adapt.
+As firms reassess operating models with urgency and look to differentiate their service against a backdrop of sustained pressure on fees and shifting investor product demand, what are the top 10 trends shaping the asset management industry in 2023?

-1. Inflation comes knocking
+1. Inflation persists

-2. Standardising ESG reporting and disclosures
+2. ESG reporting and disclosures

 3. The regulatory onslaught

-Regulatory reporting burdens continue to mount in 2022.
-As UCITS funds prepare for the transition to PRIIPS KIDs for retail investors beginning in 2023, and the rollout of ESG regulation continues, it all follows hotly on the heels of European Securities and Markets Authority guidelines on liquidity stress testing, introduced in September 2020.
+Regulatory reporting burdens continue to mount in 2023.
+As UCITS funds transition to PRIIPS KIDs for retail investors in 2023, and the rollout of ESG regulation continues, it all follows hotly on the heels of European Securities and Markets Authority guidelines on liquidity stress testing, introduced in September 2020.
 Under the guidelines, fund managers must stress test the assets and liabilities of their funds, including stressing potential redemption requests to combat liquidity risk.
 These obligations are on top of existing extensive reporting requirements for UCITS, AIFMD, MiFID, DTCC reconciliation under EMIR, Solvency II, ANNEX IV, OPERA et al., meaning asset managers are being forced to spend more time on regulatory compliance than ever before.

-4. Rethinking Data Strategies
+4. Rethinking data strategies

 As firms look to find operational efficiencies, asset managers are reflecting on their data strategies in order to break down internal data silos and improve the quality of data that is used for portfolio analysis, client and regulatory reporting.

-5. Providing a digital reporting experience
+5. Improving the reporting experience

 6. A heightened focus on risk